 Fat Grafting Pensacola

 In recent years, “fat grafting” or “fat transfer” has become very popular.
 Fat grafting is essentially taking fat from areas of excess and giving it to areas of deficiency.
 Many plastic surgeons have said that “fat grafting” is the “hottest” thing in plastic surgery at the present time.
 However, it is not a new technique.
 Dr. Butler and Dr. Leveque have been using fat transfer since the start of their careers 20 years ago.

 Fat grafting is a powerful technique that has many applications in plastic and reconstructive surgery.
-Most patients have a negative view of fat because people tend to focus on fat’s excessive presence in unwanted areas – which explains why liposuction was the most popular cosmetic surgery procedure in 2013 with 363,912 liposuction procedures performed.* Aging, cancer and injury can all leave certain tissues and areas of the body with a DEFICIENCY of fat tissue.
+Aging, cancer and injury can all leave certain tissues and areas of the body with a DEFICIENCY of fat tissue.
 These areas of deficiency even occur in overweight patients who have an overall total body excess of fat tissue.
-The areas that most commonly develop a DEFICIENCY of fat tissue with aging include the dorsum of the hands, the buttock and the face.
-At Gulf Coast Plastic Surgery weutilize fat grafting most commonly in Face Lifts, Hand Rejuvenation, Brazilian Butt Lifts and some Breast Reconstruction cases.
+The areas that most commonly develop a DEFICIENCY of fat tissue with aging include the back of the hands, the buttocks and the face.
+At Gulf Coast Plastic Surgery we utilize fat grafting most commonly in Face Lifts, Hand Rejuvenation, Brazilian Butt Lifts and some Breast Reconstruction cases.

 In pure liposuction cases, where the fat is discarded (not transferred/grafted), the only goal is to remove the patient’s unwanted fat and leave behind a nice contour.
 Careful harvest of the fat cells for future survival in a new location is not important in pure liposuction cases because the removed fat is discarded.

 In fat grafting cases, attention is paid to carefully removing the fat so that it will remain viable for transfer (grafting) into a new location.
 This means using special cannulas, suction devices and processing techniques to get the fat ready for injection into a new location.
-The face, hands and buttock all require different harvesting, processing and injection techniques.
+The face, hands and buttocks all require different harvesting, processing and injection techniques.

 Office/Clinic, Surgery Center or Hospital